sidneyaguirre/ColorMixer/README.md

 ***
 ### To run locally:
+- Clone the project
-- install dependencies using command: npm i
+- Install dependencies using command: npm i
-- To deploy: node app.js
+- To deploy use command: node app.js
 - Done!